abynxv/Ride-Sharing-API/README.md

 > ## Development Status

-This branch contains ongoing development for real-time ride tracking and matching ride requests.
+This branch contains ongoing development for real-time ride tracking,matching ride requests and permission classes.
 Updates and implementations are in progress and will be completed soon.

 ## API Endpoints